Botanical Name: Manettia inflata

 The unusual, hairy, tubular flowers are reddish-orange with yellow tips.
-Give Candy Corn Plant enough light, and you'll enjoy a delightful show of blooms from summer through late fall.
+Give Candy Corn Plant the bright light it wants, and you'll enjoy a delightful show of blooms from summer through late fall.
 This tropical flowering vine blooms in abundance for several months.
 Even young plants are eager to bloom.
 The flowers are nearly an inch (2.5 cm) long and arise from the leaf axils on short stalks.

 Repot in spring when you see roots growing out of the drainage holes of the pot.